 - 3.1.
-At both Awareness Sessions, members were advised of the proposed areas for Participatory Budgeting.
+At both Awareness Sessions and at the Executive Committee in June, members were advised of the proposed areas for Participatory Budgeting.
 A summary of these areas is included in Appendix 1. - 3.2.
-When approval is given, Services will then work to prepare and plan to deliver Participatory Budgeting over the coming months.
-Practical considerations that will need to be addressed include: - Arriving at options for consideration by the community - Awareness raising for communities on Participatory budgeting - Planning and delivering consultation exercises

-- Consolidation of results - Practical planning for delivery of outcomes (change management)
+When approval is given, services will then work to prepare and plan to deliver Participatory Budgeting over the coming months.
+Practical considerations that will need to be addressed include: - - arriving at options for consideration by the community - awareness raising for communities on Participatory budgeting - planning and delivering consultation exercises - consolidation of results - practical planning for delivery of outcomes (change management).